 At present, there is a very small pool of people from which to recruit candidates for training programs.
 In addition, the rate of attrition of qualified personnel is high.
-Such factors as low status, morale, and salary and a limited potential for advancement have a twofold effect: they deter potential candidates from entering the field and give incumbents good reason to leave it.
-Moreover, the feeder system (youth movements, summer camps, etc.) is not effective.
-Any solution will have to consider these problems and locate and develop new sources of manpower (for example, students in programs of Jewish studies and in general education).
+Such factors as low status, morale, and salary and a limited potential for advancement have a twofold effect: they uses pressed and fam analing the F2.13 and gan dans 1 and

-The education of educators.
+3. The education of educators:

 There are very few institutions for the preparation of Jewish educators in North America.
-Fewer than 100 people graduate annually from these institutions.
-Students must be trained for existing positions as well as for the emerging needs of the field of Jewish education (professors of Jewish education, teacher-trainers, family educators, curriculum developers, experts in Jewish content for informal education, etc.).
+Less than 100 people graduate annually from these institutions.
+Students must be trained for existing positions as well as for the emerging needs of the field of Jewish education (professors of Jewish education, teacher-trainers. family educators, curriculum developers. experts in Jewish content for informal education, etc.).
 The variety of needs require multiple solutions.
-Strategies for development should be outlined and plans should be considered that could include proposals for:
+Strategies for development should be outlines and plans should be considered that could include proposals for: